-This policy is established to reduce the number of flooding incidents caused directly or indirectly by XOMAT film processor equipment.
-Drains clogged from XOMATS cause substantial flooding damage to occupants on the floor below.
-All new and existing installations will have the following:
+This policy was established to reduce the number of flooding incidents caused directly or indirectly by X-OMAT film processor equipment.
+Drains clogged from X-OMATS cause substantial flooding damage to occupants on the floor below.
+The costs to comply with this policy are the responsibility of the department using the X-OMAT film processing equipment.
+All new and existing installations will have the following.

-1. Ventilation:
+A. Ventilation

-Prior to installation of a processor, BS&O will retain the services of a licensed airbalancing contractor to determine if the ventilation rates are adequate.
-If the report shows the room to be deficient, HVAC modifications will be made prior to the installation of the film processing equipment, with charging instructions from the department.
+Prior to installation of a processor, a building's safety advisor retains the services of a licensed air-balancing contractor to determine if the ventilation rates are adequate.
+If the report shows the room to be deficient, HVAC modifications will be made prior to the installation of the film processing equipment with charging instructions from the department.

-2. Floors and Drains:
+B. Floors and Drains

-Floors will be sealed with the Medinteck welded seam solid vinyl flashcove system or equal and pitched from the door, walls and cabinets to the drain.
-A four inch drain will be installed and be located close to, but not obstructed by, the film processor.
+Floors shall be sealed with the Medintech welded seam solid vinyl flash cove system or equal and pitched from the door, walls, and cabinets to the drain.
+A four-inch (4") drain shall be installed and located close to, but not obstructed by, the film processor.

-3. Locks:
+C. Locks

-The locksets used for the rooms with film processing equipment will allow both the user and BS&O access.
-This is to enable BS&O to secure the area if there is a flood.
+The locksets used for rooms with film processing equipment shall allow both the user and safety advisor access.
+This enables the safety advisor to secure the area if there is a flood.